Strong wind on a beach

 Read and Listen

-Sound always originates as a vibrating object, whether a violin string, vocal chords, or a hanging leaf.
+Sound always originates from as a vibrating object, whether a violin string, vocal chords, or a hanging leaf.
 The sound is carried to you by oscillating air molecules, which in turn set your eardrum vibrating.

 There are several ways in which wind makes itself heard.

+Autumn leaves.
 Photo copyrighted.
+Lic: h

 Trees provide a natural outdoor instrument.
-As branches and leaves shake, they cause vibrations in the surrounding air. the faster the object moves, the higher will be the pitch that is heard.
+As branches and leaves shake, they cause vibrations in the surrounding air.
+The faster the object moves, the higher will be the pitch that is heard.

 Tree sounds are unique to those who stop and listen.

-The willow has been likened to a flute,
+The willow has been likened to a flute, the pine to a violin.

 Photo copyrighted.
+Lic: h

 Air rushing directly past your ear itself can also resonate and play its music.